mihailpreda/arm-iot-summary/README.md

   - 2 wires for VCC (Voltage) and GND (Ground)
   - 1 optional – RESET wire
 - One line for data, one for clock, no separate address lines

+## OS Security

+### Kernel

+- the first "program" loaded by the BIOS/boot loader
+- its functionality (the way it works) is very closely related to the CPU architecture
+- represents the "glue layer" which provides the environment necessary for the applications to run on the given hardware
+- responsible for the management (initialisation, utilisation << incl. protection >>, deallocation) of all computer resources (examples of resources: CPU, memory, storage devices, etc.)
+- responsible for the management of all processes

+There are two main types of kernel architectures:

+- monolithic – all the parts of the kernel execute in the same (kernel) address space
+  - its capability is extensible through modules (drivers).
+Once these modules (drivers) are loaded, they become part of the running kernel (they run in the kernel address space).
+  - advantages: speed
+  - disadvantages: stability and security
+- microkernel – only a few essential parts of the kernel execute in the kernel address space, the rest are running in user space as programs called “servers”
+  - the communication between different parts of the kernel happens through IPC (Inter-Process Communication) mechanisms
+  - advantages: stability, maintainability and security
+  - disadvantages: speed, ease of implementation

+### Driver(s)

+- part of the kernel, mainly responsible for the management of hardware
+- contains device specific code
+- communicates with the device through IRQs, I/O ports and DMA channels.
+- main source of system instability

+### System calls

+- kernel code which permits user-space applications to use kernel-space functions/services in a legitimate way
+- examples: file read/write, memory allocation, etc.
+- it generally interfaces with applications through system libraries
+- some of them are “intercepted” by antivirus software so it (the antivirus) is able to perform “on-access” scanning

+### Applications

+- programs that run outside the kernel and directly or indirectly provide services to the user (be it an administrator, end-user, hacker)
+- when running, their entire “life” is strictly managed by the kernel
+- examples: IoT Clients SW, IoT GW SW, HTTP server, shell, IM client, most viruses, etc.

+## Linux OS security levels

+1. The boot process

+- represents the process of loading the kernel into memory and passing control to it
+- for Linux on the IBM PC/IA 32 architecture, it can be broken into six logical stages:

+  1. BIOS selects the boot device
+  2. BIOS loads the bootsector/bootloader from the boot device
+  3. Bootsector/bootloader loads setup, decompression routines and compressed kernel image
+  4. The kernel is uncompressed in protected mode
+  5. Low-level initialisation (asm code)
+  6. High-level initialisation (C code)

+- security considerations:
+  - boot viruses (ancient)
+  - boot device override
+  - OS override
+  - kernel parameters override

+2. The kernel
+   `command: $ dmesg | less`

+- security considerations:
+  - due to the key role of the kernel, security compromises at this level have the greatest impact and are the hardest to detect (although rare and somewhat harder to exploit)
+  - examples of security vulnerabilities: buggy kernel code, bad drivers, kernel architecture (modules rootkits

+3. Processes & memory
+   `command: $ ps -e -o pid,ppid,uid,gid,ni,stat,time,%cpu,%mem,command | less`

+- Process = program instance loaded in memory and running with its own dedicated address space and state information
+- main characteristics:
+  - PID = Process ID
+  - PPID = Parent Process ID
+  - UID = User ID of the process
+  - GID = Group ID of the process
+  - NI = process' NIce value
+  - STAT = process STATe
+  - TIME = cumulative CPU TIME used by this process
+  - %CPU = CPU time used / the time this process has been running
+  - %MEM = % of memory used by this process
+  - COMMAND = the command line used to start the process
+- process execution control – signals
+  - Signal = a limited form of interprocess communication used to (asynchronously) notify a specific process that an event had occurred

+4. User system
+5. The filesystem
+6. Networking
+7. General (DAC vs MAC)